 Like him, I love that ‘reality’ touch, the genuine and the authentic, the spontaneous, the imperfection, the rust, the wrinkle, the signs of the passage of time (that’s why I’m not that much into studio photography, poses or carrying megawatts of lights).

-Now, I’m a freelancer photographer and my favourite kinds of work are corporate, automotive, real estate, lifestyle and personal projects.
+Now, I’m a freelancer photographer and my favourite kinds of work are corporate, automotive, real estate, events, lifestyle and personal projects.

 Interested?
 Give me a call or send me a message or e-mail.